tallesl/net-Query/README.md

 IEnumerable<User> users = qckQuery.Select<User>("SELECT * FROM Users");
 ```

-Note that the types and properties names should match between the DataTable and the type T.
+The types and properties names should match between the DataTable and the type T.